Tags: Butter Pecan, Candy, Chocolate, Christmas, corn flakes, feuilletine, white chocolate

 Tags: Alcohol, Champagne, Chocolate, Cocktails, Drinks, Floats, Friday Cocktail, Ice Cream, Passion Fruit, raspberries, sorbet, Sparkling Wine

 I’d like to introduce you to the first alcoholic beverage on my blog.
-Actually..I only have one other beverage on this blog, but..whatever.
-You see..if you’ve been reading my blog for a while..particularly my Bad Boy First Love saga, you know I can’t hold my alcohol, so therefore..I don’t drink very often.
+Actually..I only have one other beverage on this blog, but, whatever.
+You see, if you’ve been reading my blog for a while, particularly my Bad Boy First Love saga, you know I can’t hold my alcohol, so therefore, I don’t drink very often.
 Two glasses of wine and I’m telling everyone I love them.
-Any more than that and you’re likely to find me on my knees with my head over the toilet..or in bed with a waste paper basket within reach.
+Any more than that and you’re most likely to find me on my knees with my head in the toilet or in bed with a waste paper basket within reach.
 Sad.

 Tags: #getbaking, Chocolate, malted loaf, Malted Milk Powder, quick bread, strawberries

 Remember when I announced that there was a new bread baking challenge in town called The Bread Baking Society and I participated in the focaccia theme last May?
 Well that new bread baking challenge is now a NEWER bread baking challenge.
-My friend Lora, of Cake Duchess, the brainchild behind The Bread Baking Society, has decided to give The Bread Baking Society a small makeover and has invited me, her Mom, Lizzy of food and thrift, Barbara of Creative Culinary, and Jamie of Life’s a Feast along for the ride.
+My friend, Lora, of Cake Duchess, the brainchild behind The Bread Baking Society, has decided to give The Bread Baking Society a small makeover and has invited me, her Mom, Elizabeth of food and thrift, Barbara of Creative Culinary, and Jamie of Life’s a Feast along for the ride.
 Say hello to Twelve Loaves, and below is what it’s all about and the rules – beautifully written by Jamie and beautifully copied and pasted by me!

 Twelve Loaves was created to inspire you to bake more from scratch at home, in your kitchen.
 Bake along with us every month and discover and rediscover the joys of home baking for your family and friends.
 We know it’s not an easy task and we are here to inspire you along the way.
 A Baking Revolution!